Ashwinigpt/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabf/index.md

     - server(dir)
       - app.js

-You are currently in server.js
+You are currently in server

 Write code to
-  - get relative path of `index.js`
+  - get relative path of `index.js`    ../client/index.js
-  - get absolute path of `index.js`
+  - get absolute path of `index.js`     __dirname

 #### server
 Create a basic http server which should grab data from a HTML form rendered on a specific route and display the content on a seperate page.